Key Facts on Abortion in the United States

 - In 2021, the median costs for people paying out of pocket in the first trimester were $568 for a medication abortion and $625 for a procedural abortion.
 The Federal Reserve estimates that nationally about one-third of people do not have $400 on hand for unexpected expenses.
 For low-income people, who are more likely to need abortion care, these costs are often unaffordable.

 - The costs of abortion are higher in the second trimester compared to the first, with median self-pay of $775.
 In the second trimester, more intensive procedures may be needed, more are likely to be conducted in a hospital setting (although still a minority), and local options are more limited in many communities that have fewer facilities.
-This results in additional nonmedical costs for transportation, child care, lodging, and lost wages.
+This results in additional nonmedical costs for transportation, childcare, lodging, and lost wages. nonmedical costs for transportation, childcare, lodging, and lost wages.

 - Abortion funds are independent organizations that help some people pay for the costs of abortion services.
 Most abortion funds are regional and have connections to clinics in their area.
 Funds vary, but they typically provide assistance with the costs of medical care, travel, and accommodations if needed.
 However, they do not reach all people seeking services, and many people are not able to afford the costs of obtaining an abortion because they cannot pay for the abortion itself or cover the costs of travel, lodging or missed work.